Janh2978/Fluid_Simulation/README.md

 Using PIXELS instead or rect() for rendering the density has a better result imo (See mslijkhuis's sketch).

 [Live demo](https://janh2978.herokuapp.com/fluid).
-Clic inside the square
+Click inside the square.